Germany: 'Tax snitch' website sparks controversy | DW | 02.09.2021

 However, the suggestion was met with strong opposition from the Greens' political rivals, including Chancellor Angela Merkel's conservative Christian Democrats (CDU) and the pro-market Free Democrats (FDP).

-Critics claim it would be a step too far — encouraging ordinary citizens to snoop on one another.
+Critics claim it would be a step too far and would encourage ordinary citizens to snoop on one another.

 The mass-circulation newspaper Bild went as far as accusing Bayaz of creating a "Tax-Stasi," referring to the East German secret police infamous for its use of friends and neighbors as snitches.